a7hybnj2/MacOS_KillKey/README.md

 	- securityKey
 	- lanyardProtection
 	-  LogOffOMatic
-- [ ] Maybe an existing utility like fswatch could be used to monitor the filesystem.
-- [ ] Remove the startup plists.
-This can easily be started another way when the user wants the functionality.
-It could be an app or hot key or a number of other options.
-- [ ] Does the plist prevent sleep?
-	- `pmset -g assertions` doesn't seem like it
-- [ ] Would [Monitoring a Directory](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html#//apple_ref/doc/uid/10000172i-SW7-BCIEDDBJ) be a better option?
-	- /dev/disk#
-	- This could be good if you could somehow extrapolate the disk location from the UUID.
-	- /Volume/mount-point
-	- I don't like this option
-- [ ] Add an off option
-	- Since the script is being run over and over it could check for a switch
-	- Maybe a file on the desktop or something
-- [ ] Make a wiki to breakup the READMEs
-	- Hardware suggestions page
-	- Installation page
-	- Configurable's
-- [ ] config.py automatically assigning username
-	- could easily get `whoami` into a var to build the logoff command with
-- [ ] Can the plist be loaded from a `ln`?
+- [ ] Can the plist or boot script be loaded from a `ln`?
-	- This would allow the plist to then live in the repo directory
+	- This would allow it to then live in the repo directory
-- [ ] Is there any long term damage from having the log files?
-	- Should the automatically cleanup?
-- [ ] Could installation be turned into a script or makefile?
-- [ ] Branch the current project and go back to a 'keep alive' plist
-	- The interval plist doesn't run quickly enough
-	- [ ] Go back to a while loop with delay
 - [ ] ISSUE: it appears when the computer falls asleep it will trigger the logout event.
 	- I don't know if it is a certain duration after maybe locking.
 Where the script could check to see if computer is locked and stop running script?
+- [ ] Investigate a dedicated hardware solution.
+	- Doesn't seem work it since the hardware to make it work is already so cheap and small.
+And it 'looks' like a usb stick so doesn't raise suspicion.